- Apply to Wright State University & be granted admission

 - Ohio National Guard Scholarship Program (tuition only)

-- Ohio War Orphan Scholarship
+- Ohio War Orphan Scholarship (tuition only)

 - Private Scholarships (based on individual scholarship agreement)